 But that image quality comes at a steep price.
-Anyone who's shopped for a 4K monitor before knows they're not cheap.
-Yes, 4K is about high-res gaming (and other media), but you're still going to want solid gaming specs, like a 60Hz-plus refresh rate, low response time and your choice of Adaptive-Sync (Nvidia G-Sync or AMD FreeSync, depending on your system's graphics card).
-And you can't forget the cost of the decently beefy graphics card you'll require to game properly in 4K.
-If you're not ready for 4K yet, see our Best Gaming Monitors page for lower-res recommendations.
+Anyone who's shopped for a 4K monitor before knows that they're not cheap.
+Yes, 4K is about high-res gaming (and other media), but you're still going to need solid gaming specs, like a 60Hz-plus refresh rate, low response time and your choice of Adaptive-Sync (Nvidia G-Sync (opens in new tab) or AMD FreeSync (opens in new tab), depending on your system's graphics card).
+And you can't forget the cost of the powerful graphics card you'll need to game properly in 4K.
+See our Best Gaming Monitors page for lower-res recommendations if you're not ready for 4K yet.

 For those ready for high-res gaming (lucky you), below are the best 4K gaming monitors of 2021, based on our benchmarks.